zacholbur/IS-477-Group-Project/README.md

 We also hope to address this broader research question: “What audio features and descriptive information contribute most strongly to popularity of a song?”.
 To accomplish this, we will observe the relationships between fields in our dataset, and also analyze the specific details of our trained machine learning model.

 ### Findings
+Our analysis revealed several meaningful patterns across the dataset.
+The first is that musical features like loudness and energy, valence and danceability, and artist familiarity and hotness are highly correlated which helps us interpret later results more accurately.
+Some visualizations offered limited insight, but our genre analysis clearly showed that soul, piano, emo, and reggae tend to produce more popular tracks.
+When we compared the top 5% of songs (“hits”) to the rest, we found that higher energy, stronger danceability, and major keys were all commonalities between successful songs.
+Finally, our regression model achieved an R² of 0.179 which seems realistic since popularity often depends on external social and commercial factors beyond the audio features themselves.

 ## Data Profile
 ### Dataset Descriptions